- Digestive Health Swallowing Program

 Why Choose Loyola for Swallowing Disorders?

 The Swallowing Program at Loyola Medicine offers state-of-the-art care for swallowing disorders.
 Often, diagnosis and treatment require collaboration between gastroenterologists, surgeons, otolaryngologists, interventional endoscopists, speech pathologists, rheumatologists, and pulmonologists.
 Loyola's multidisciplinary Swallowing Program provides a unique type of collaboration and is one of only a few programs in the United States that is solely devoted to diagnosing and treating swallowing disorders.
+This dedication has contributed to U.S. News & World Report ranking the gastrointestinal & GI surgery services at Loyola University Medical Center among the top 35 in the country.

 What Conditions are Treated by Swallowing Specialists?